 Alcoholic fermentation by yeast cells

 Brewer's yeast tolerate up to about 5% alcohol.
 Beyond this alcohol level the yeast cannot continue fermentation.
 Wine yeast on the other hand tolerates up to about 12% alcohol.
-The level of alcohol tolerance by yeast varies from 5% to about 21% depending on yeast strain.
+The level of alcohol tolerance by yeast varies from 5% to about 21% depending on yeast strain and environmental conditions.

 Part 1